Floer theory and reduced cohomology on open manifolds: Computations and applications

 \end{tm}

 \begin{proof} We follow the proof of the finite dimensional case from \cite{griffiths2014principles}.
 Isomorphism~\eqref{eqKunnethChain} induces a norm preserving map

 We show that this map is surjective.
-All the spaces considered here are of countable type.
-In particular every closed subspace has a closed complement.
+All the spaces considered here are countably generated.
+In particular every closed subspace has a closed complement \cite[Proposition 10.5]{Schneider02}.
 We thus decompose the chain complexes $CF^*(M_i;H_i)$ into a direct sum $C_i\oplus Z_i$ of chains and cycles and then further decompose $Z_i=K_i\oplus B_i$ where $B_i=\overline{\partial C_i}$.

 Any cycle $\gamma\in CF^*(H_1)\hat{\otimes}CF^*(H_2)$ is up to the closure of the boundary an element of

 Now note the images of the spaces under $\partial$ are contained respectively in,

 which are pairwise disjoint.
 So, each component of the boundary must vanish separately.
 Thus if $\gamma$ is a cycle it must actually be an element of $K_1\hat{\otimes} K_2$ up to the closure of the boundary.
 In particular, the map is indeed surjective.